 - 500 error – the internal server error,

-- noindex – a page had the noindex attribute in its source code which makes it impossible to index it,
+- noindex – a page has the noindex attribute in the source code and robots can’t index it,

 - redirect error.

-Currently, more than half of the global traffic comes from mobile devices.
+7. Mobile-FriendlinessThe number of mobile devices increases every year.
 What does that mean?
-Simply put, that means that you need to optimize your website for mobiles.
-Without this, you lose a really valuable source of traffic and, what’s more, Google will rate your website unfavorably.
-Remember that mobile-friendliness is also one of the Google ranking factors!
+Simply put, you need to optimize your website for smartphones, and tablets.
+Without this, you lose a really valuable source of traffic, as Google doesn’t rank high pages that aren’t mobile-friendly.

-- website speed – often pages load much slower on mobiles than on desktops, you need to take care of the right page loading speed (PageSpeed Insights will show you two separate reports – for mobiles and desktops);
+- website speed – often pages load much slower on mobiles than on desktops, therefore, you need to take care of the right page loading time (PageSpeed Insights will show you two separate reports for mobiles and desktops);

 - responsive design – every page should easily adapt to different screen sizes on every type of device: desktop, tablet, and mobile;